-Ponds opened to full tidal flows need little to no operations or maintenance beyond levee maintenance, mosquito abatement, and the control of invasive plants as discussed above.
-Minor regrading and/or the creation of minor ditches may also be needed in some areas to enhance tidal flushing.
+Ponds opened to full tidal flows need little to no operations or maintenance beyond the control of invasive plants discussed above.
 In managed ponds, however, operations and maintenance of water levels would be more actively performed.
 The managed ponds in Alternative Eden C and Alternative Eden D could differ across the three Action Alternatives, depending on the species or guild of birds for which they were managed.
 Generally, however, the following principles would apply:

 - CDFW staff would operate the water control structures and provide additional maintenance and cleaning as needed. - The water levels in ponds managed for western snowy plover or other species using dry salt pannes would be actively drawn down and dried out in advance of the nesting season for those species. - The water levels in ponds managed for small shorebirds and dabbling ducks would be actively managed year-round by opening and closing the water control structures as needed to maintain seasonally appropriate desired surface elevations, flows, and water quality in the different ponds.
 Generally, these ponds would be shallower than those managed for diving ducks.
-The salinity of these ponds would also be somewhat controlled through the use of the water control structures. - The water levels in ponds managed for diving ducks, larger piscivorous species, or other pond-dependent species or guilds would be similarly managed, but would be deeper and the pond water would be recirculated more frequently than in the ponds managed for small shorebirds.
+The salinity of these ponds would also be somewhat controlled through the use of the water control structures. - The water levels in ponds managed for diving ducks, larger piscivorous species, or other ponddependent species or guilds would be similarly managed, but would be deeper and the pond water would be recirculated more frequently than in the ponds managed for small shorebirds.